MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

    ![importing users from Azure AD in the MFA console](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_importmimserviceaccount.PNG)
 6. Edit the MIM Service account to enable it.
 ![Editing a user in the MFA console](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_enableserviceaccount.PNG)
 1. Update the IIS authentication on the "MIM MFASDK" website.
-First, we will disable the "Anonymous Authentication", then enable Windows Authentication".
+First, disable the "Anonymous Authentication", then enable "Windows Authentication".
 ![Changing authentication in IIS Manager](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_iisconfig.PNG)
 1. Final Step: Add the MIM service account to the "PhoneFactor Admins"
 ![Add a user to an AD group](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_addservicetomfaadmin.PNG)